-The Seattle Community Colleges serve all of metropolitan Seattle and its surrounding communities, and comprise the largest community college district in the state, educating more than 50,000 students each year.
+The Seattle Colleges serve all of metropolitan Seattle and its surrounding communities, and comprise the largest community college district in the state, educating more than 50,000 students each year.

-The first classes were held in the Edison Vocational Technical Institute on Capitol Hill, when "Seattle Community College" — now Seattle Central Community College — opened in 1966 as part of the public school system.
+The first classes were held in the Edison Vocational Technical Institute on Capitol Hill, when "Seattle Community College" — now Seattle Central College — opened in 1966 as part of the public school system.

 The State Community College Act of 1967 established college districts apart from the public schools, with a mandate to provide "an open door to education" for all who seek it.
-A long-range plan called for three campuses in the city, and planning began immediately for North Seattle Community College and South Seattle Community College.
+A long-range plan called for three campuses in the city, and planning began immediately for North Seattle College and South Seattle College.

 By September 1970, all three colleges opened together for the first time as a multi-campus district.
 Seattle Vocational Institute, affiliated with Central, joined the district in 1991 under the state’s Work Force Training and Education Act.
 The district also includes four specialized training centers located throughout the city: